gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

   the configuration file indicated in the error message.
 You should recompile your program from scratch after that, because you need a consistent configuration file(s) during the entire compilation.

+  If ``gnatelim`` is called with a project file and with ``-U`` option the generated set of pragmas may contain pragmas for subprograms that does not belong to the closure of the argument main subprogram.
+These pragmas has no effect when the set of pragmas is used to reduce the size of executable.

   .. _Making_Your_Executables_Smaller: